 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting the financial statements was:
+The most sensitive disclosure affecting the financial statements was:

-The disclosure of the carrying value of land held for development in Note F to the financial statements is sensitive because it is possible that the value of the land may not be recoverable by the Corporation.
+The disclosure of the carrying value of property held for development and resale in Note E to the financial statements is sensitive because it is possible that the value of the land may not be recoverable by the Corporation.
+We were not able to obtain appropriate audit evidence to make a reasonable estimation of impairment, if any, on any of the Corporation's property held for development and resale.
+Accordingly, we have modified our opinion for this departure from generally accepted accounting principles.